Register to Vote

 - You can enter your name directly into our mailing list database to have a New York State Voter Registration Form mailed to you.
 (NOTE: The same form can be downloaded, using the link below.)

 - You can call our 1-800-FOR-VOTE hotline to request a voter application.

-- Alternately, you can complete a PDF version of the New York State Voter Registration Form on-line by clicking on the link below, typing the necessary information and selecting the appropriate boxes.
-However, the file size of these forms are substantially larger than the above forms, so it may take quite a while for them to load on computers with slower Internet connections.
+- You can also complete an Accessible version of the New York State Voter Registration Form on-line by clicking on the link below, typing the necessary information and selecting the appropriate boxes.

 How to Make Changes to Your Registration